 Pro Tip: Knowing yourself and acting consistently with your values encourages you to be the best leader possible.
 Similarly, knowing what your company stands for and reinforcing those values through branding encourages stakeholders to respect and support your business.

-Key Takeaway: As a leader and in your company, values and brand define you.
-Be mindful of how they align as you race to victory.
+Key Takeaway: Your company’s values and brand define you.
+Ensure they align as you race to victory.

 Photo by Avelino Calvar Martinez who can be found here